 We sell products and operate facilities in numerous countries outside the United States.
-For the year ended December 31, 2013, sales to our international customers comprised approximately 17.2% of our net sales.
+Sales to our international customers comprised approximately 19.3% of our net sales for the year ended December 31, 2014 and approximately 17.2% of our net sales for the year ended December 31, 2013.
 We expect our sales to international customers to account for a greater portion of our revenues in future fiscal periods.
 Additionally, we utilize third-party manufacturers, located principally in China, and are subject to the risks normally associated with international operations, including: